A lot of the content from this guide comes from the course Insta Results, if you’re interested in the full video course, check it out here.

 Interact with network ‘heart’ icon what Instagrams you’ve liked so you can repost People button who your followers are and who are following you.

 Creating contests is a great way to build a loyal following.
-By having a consistently themed post each week means followers know what to expect and know they will find content that is interesting.
-For example, one user employs a “Double-Tap Tuesday” contest to win a bracelet.
+By having a consistently themed post each week means followers know what to expect and know they will find content that is interesting. *Sue does a “Double- Tap Tuesday” contest to win a bracelet.

 Explore section: Type in users that you admire in your industry.
-Keep a list of 20 people or businesses and record these accounts using the form field below.
+Keep a list of 20 people or businesses.

 Click on the followers on the top of their account to see the list of people that follow that account.
 Follow those that have a clear interest in your industry (based on the user’s bio and the content that they post)

 Spend time creating your wish list, engage with good content on their post, then you will attract new followers.

 Facebook: photo says “View on Instagram” with link opening and leading directly to your Instagram account.
 This is a great way to gain a new follower on Instagram!